 By MICK ROBERTS ©

-FOR over a century beef and beer were synonymous with the Floyd family name in Illawarra’s north.
+FOR over a century beef and beer were synonymous with the Floyd family name.

-Butchering was inherited from generation to generation in the family, hitting its peak in the 1930s when two butcher shops, a slaughter house, and an ice works all traded from Woonona, Bulli and Thirroul.
+Butchering was inherited from generation to generation in the family, hitting its peak in the 1930s when two butcher shops, a slaughter house, and an ice works all traded from the NSW’s coal mining townships of Woonona, Bulli and Thirroul.
 Along with the Bulli butcher shop, the Floyds had a store and ice works at Thirroul, and a slaughter yard in Popes Lane Woonona which was relocated to Organs Road Bulli in about 1925.

 The Floyd business empire began in 1867 at the Woonona Hotel, on the corner of Gray Street and the Prince’s Highway, from where 29-year-old John, better known as Jack, utilised his respected pugilistic skills to keep an orderly and profitable bar.